NadineDelgado/workshop_cv/README.md

 2. **Build**: Builds a Docker image
 3. **Deploy**: Deploys the application

+This project implements a CI/CD pipeline with GitHub Actions that includes:

+- **Testing**: Running unit tests with pytest
+- **Linting**: Code quality check
+- **Build**: Docker image creation
+- **Deploy**: Test of the built image

+The pipeline runs automatically with each push or pull request to the main branch.

 All stages are executed on the GitHub runner machine.